Often store owners have the following questions regarding Magento upgrades:

 As is often the case, upgrading your Magento store is a very involved process.
 Technically the upgrade is possible, but will require a lot of development time ($$).
 In this case, you can apply only security patches.
 Magento has an official Applying Patches Guide and you can download patches in the Magento Security Center.

 We also recommend subscribing to notifications via the Magento Security Scan Tool.
 It’s a free tool where you can add your Magento 2 store and it will notify you about known security vulnerabilities within your store.

 Magento merchants must regularly invest resources to apply security fixes in their stores.
 This should simply be considered a cost of doing business when operating a Magento website.
 Upgrading to the latest version is always an enticing option, but it requires a lot of resources in most cases.
-So it’s necessary to have a well-thought out upgrade strategy to reduce security risks, technical debts, and to efficiently spend resources.
+Therefore, it’s necessary to have a well-thought out upgrade strategy to reduce security risks, technical debts, and to efficiently spend your resources.